-HIS 361 GW: Colonial America

-This course follows the age of exploration, discovery, and colonization, with an emphasis on the development of culture, economy and politics of the English colonies of North America.
+HIS 361 GW: Colonial America (3) This course follows the age of exploration, discovery, and colonization, with an emphasis on the development of culture, economy and politics of the English colonies of North America.
 It will then focus upon international rivalry on the continent and the tensions leading to the Revolution.
+HIS 362 GW: Antebellum America (3) Explores the period of American history from the Era of Good Feelings through the Mexican American War.
+Issues covered include nationalism, sectionalism, Jacksonian democracy, Manifest Destiny, slavery, Native Americans, reform movements and party politics.